Say hello to next-gen OpEx

 - the value of maintaining real alignment

-- the importance of having real demos and real tests
+- the importance of REAL demos and tests

-- the need for proper data cleansing and mapping.
+- the need for data cleansing and mapping

-Pretending that processes will unfold idealistically with few issues, and then having “crises”, finger-pointing, and higher stress while putting out fires.
+Pretending that processes will unfold idealistically with few issues.
 Better to accept upfront the normal realities, clarify good contigencies, and be ready to resolve breakdowns prudently.

 Senior leaders not being involved because they delegated change to others.
-Blockers of successful change are often mental, emotional, and spiritual.
-During a planned disruption and unsettling reorganization the executive’s real conviction and confident voice should be evident, consistent, and heard across the work community.
+Blockers of successful change are often mental, emotional, or spiritual.
+The executive’s real conviction and confident voice should be felt and heard across the work community.

 Loose contract wording that inappropriately exposes the client to future cost escalations, loss of authority, delays, or other troublesome surprises.